 Making a worm bedding is a viable move if you have sufficient space in your home and you intend to start composting the majority of your kitchen wastes and garden.
 With a worm bed at home, you get the chance to let plenty of worms do the composting for you.
 It is even possible for you to raise thousands of them, rather than just hundreds.
 The reason is that they can easily reproduce and break down kitchen scraps constantly.

-If you are truly interested in worm beddings, then you have a couple of options, namely the following:
+If you are truly interested in worm bedding, then you have a couple of options, namely the following:

-- Raised Worm Bed – This option is the best solution if you are looking for an easy-to-follow approach to making a worm bedding.
+• Raised Worm Bed – This option is the best solution if you are looking for an easy-to-follow approach to making worm bedding.
 It involves building a typical raised garden bed from wood.
 In most cases, they are just the usual boxes made of wood and are around 3-ft. x 6-ft. long.
-The boxes are also full of nutrients and soils.
+The boxes are also full of nutrients and soil.

-Your raised garden may be created in a way that it can maximize their sunlight exposure, but note that it will not be the case with the raised worm bed.
-You have to put it on a shaded spot for the most parts.
+Your raised garden may be created in a way that can maximize sunlight exposure, but note that it will not be the case with the raised worm bed.
+You have to put it in a shaded spot for the most part.
 The reason is that the sun may dry out the bedding, causing it to become excessively warm.
 You can install a frame where you can drape a cloth to shade it in case there is no available shady spot in your place.

 Once you have picked your type of worm bedding, you need to ensure that it has the following characteristics: